dkudrow/slice/src/README.md

 *src/memory_utils.c* -- Memory utilities.

-*src/debug.c* -- Some routines to control the BCM2835 LED's.
-Handy for debugging without before the framebuffer is online.
+*src/led.c* -- Some routines to control the BCM2835 LED's.
+Handy for debugging before the framebuffer is online.

 *src/keyboard.c* -- Incomplete.